Meek Mill talks prison sentence with NBC's Lester Holt - Philly

-PHILADELPHIA (AP) - Rapper Meek Mill says he always thought ten years of probation would bring him back to prison.
+PHILADELPHIA (AP) – Rapper Meek Mill says he always thought 10 years of probation would bring him back to prison.

 The Philadelphia-born rapper, whose real name is Robert Rihmeek Williams, is fighting for release while appealing a two- to four-year sentence for a probation violation.